 - (Optional) Use the Search domains text box to specify DNS suffixes to use in DNS search when resolving unqualified domain names.

 Routing Edit the VMkernel gateway information.Note: Removing the default gateway might cause the client to lose connectivity with the host.
-Advanced Edit the maximum number of connections and the congestion control algorithm of the stack
+Name Change the name of a custom TCP/IP stack Advanced Edit the maximum number of connections and the congestion control algorithm of the stack

 - Click OK to apply your changes.